Barton Manor, 7 Barton Village Road

 By the time of the 1871 census, the house was occupied by the master butcher James Hedges and his wife Emma: they were probably also the owners.
 Emma died in 1873, and in 1876 James Hedges married his second wife, Annie Pether Hedges, who had a 12-year-old daughter from her first marriage, Vashti de Montfort Wellborne.
 There were no children from this second marriage, and the 1911 census shows James Hedges (74), now retired, living with Annie (62) and his stepdaughter Vashti (42) in Barton Manor.

 James Hedges died in 1925, Vashti in 1930, and Mrs Annie Pether Hedges in December 1933.
-She left Barton Manor (which was numbered 9 Barton Village Road until renumbered in the 1950s) to her nephew, Mr Pether of Stow Farm.
+She left Barton Manor (which was numbered 9 Barton Village Road until it was renumbered as 7 in the 1950s) to her nephew, Mr Pether of Stow Farm.
 He left it to Miss Iris Munro, and when she died in about 1946, she left it to her nephew, Graham H. Pollard.
 He lived there for about thirty years, then sold it to Hall’s Brewery.